 We get asked a lot — what do I need to pack for San Diego Comic-Con?

-We’ve previously compiled a list of “Uncommon Items” you might not think to bring to the convention, but we’re going to offer a more comprehensive list (though by no means complete) of what to pack — as well as how to make it fit.
+We’ve created a comprehensive list (though by no means complete) of what to pack — as well as how to make it fit.

 What to Bring

 Obviously, you need clothes.
 I’m assuming you can handle that part.

-But what I always recommend is that you also bring a jacket (it may be July in San Diego, but it can get cold late at night/early morning, as well as inside the panel rooms), a really good pair of walking shoes which you’ve already broken in, and at least one pair of socks per day (just as important as the shoes).
+But what I always recommend is that you also bring a jacket (it may be July in San Diego, but it can get cold late at night/early morning, as well as inside the panel rooms), a really good pair of walking shoes which you’ve already broken in, and at least one pair of socks per day (just as important as the shoes — especially this year with no carpeting in the aisles or common areas in the convention center).

 You’ll also need a good backpack.
-Although CCI/Warner Bros. provides you with a bag on-site (to be picked up in Sails Pavilion this year), they’re not the best quality, and can fall apart under the strain.
-I personally use a North Face Slingshot because I can throw my purse in it (and more on that reasoning below), but choose the bag that makes the most sense for you and your needs.
+Although CCI/Warner Bros. typically provides you with a bag on-site (to be picked up in Sails Pavilion this year), they’re not the best quality, and can fall apart under the strain.
 Also, bring a poster tube.

 Don’t forget your toiletries — which includes, but is not limited to: Toothbrush and toothpaste, deodorant (to be carried with you at all times), hand wipes (useful for both anything sticky that may get on your hands and for wiping off sweat), make-up, straighteners, blow dryers (hotels usually only have one, and if there are multiple people in your room, it can be an issue), hairspray, razors, and more.